0

 Harvest If the heads feel solid by pushing on them lightly they are ready to harvest.
 Harvest as soon as possible for early varieties to prevent splitting.
 Later maturing storage varieties will hold longer.

 Tips: A heavy feeder.
 The Perfection Savoy Cabbage needs to grow in fertile soil, rich in organic matter.
-Amend with compost if soil is not fertile.
-Provide adequate, even moisture for the optimum growth.
+Amend with compost if the soil is not fertile.
+Provide adequate, even moisture for optimum growth.
 Mulching helps retain moisture.